monita211/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 835
 ```
-The maximum number of steps taken, on average, was 'r maximumSteps$steps' during the 'r maximumSteps$interval'th interval
+The maximum number of steps taken, on average, was 206.1698113 during the 835th interval

 ## Imputing missing values
 *1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)*